Fight plastic pollution with us!

 Italy is also increasingly sensitive to this delicate issue, earning a place among the most virtuous European countries with 95% of its plastic packaging recovered3 in 2020.

 Water from public drinking fountains and taps at home is subject to regular quality controls, making it the perfect drink.
-So why buy it packaged in plastic bottles?

 Plastic pollution is fought with concrete actions!

-Eliminating plastic bottles is the first step towards eradicating plastic waste.
-But there are many daily actions that we can immediately implement in order to fight plastic pollution and help the environment.
+There are many daily actions that we can immediately implement in order to fight plastic pollution and help the environment.

 Let's take a look at some other examples.